-- All done!
-An invitation will be sent to the student’s parents.

-It’s important to remember that you will only be able to invite one parent per student.
-For another parent to have access to a student’s profile, the parent you sent the invitation to will have to invite their partner through the application (Kinedu).

-IMPORTANT NOTE: Make sure you have your director or coordinator’s permission before registering a new student since your school will be charged for license use.

-To find out more about the steps that parents need to follow, you can read the parents’ manual here.

-You can access your students’ profiles by clicking on one of the students’ icons on the homepage or from the classroom list on the Settings section.
-All the student’s information will appear on the right side of the screen.
+All done!
+An invitation with a code will be sent to the student’s parents. > > It’s important to remember that you will only be able to invite one parent per student.
+For another > parent to have access to a student’s profile, the parent you sent the invitation to will have to > invite their partner through the application (Kinedu). > > IMPORTANT NOTE: Make sure you have your director or coordinator’s permission before inviting a new > student, since your school will be charged for license use. > > To find out more about the steps that parents need to follow, you can read the parents’ manual here. > > You can access your students’ profiles by clicking on one of the students’ icons on the homepage or > from the classroom list on the Settings section.
+All the student’s information will appear on the > right side of the screen.